UK government website disrupted by hacker attack

 Government minister Grant Shapps said the attack on the Home Office website was "concerning".
 The opposition Labour Party's business spokesman, Chuka Umunna, told the BBC "we're talking about community safety issues here".

-Anonymous and fellow group LulzSec have carried out a number of high-profile hacking actions against companies and institutions including the U.S. Central Intelligence Agency, Britain's Serious Organised Crime Agency, Japan's Sony Corp (6758.T) and Mexican government websites.
+Anonymous and fellow group LulzSec have carried out a number of high-profile hacking actions against companies and institutions including the U.S. Central Intelligence Agency, Britain's Serious Organized Crime Agency, Japan's Sony Corp and Mexican government websites.

 The Italian branch of Anonymous took down the Vatican's website in March, while in February, British police said they were investigating reports that Anonymous had hacked into a conference call between FBI agents and London detectives to discuss action they were taking against hacking.